mohonish/mohonish.github.io/about.md

 <p>My current interests at grad school are the design, architecture, and management of large-scale software systems, along with Software engineering for Machine Learning and AI systems.</p>

+<p>As a software engineer, I enjoy working on user-facing systems.
+In many products user-facing software is the leading source of revenue, and hence coupled tightly with the user experience.
+I am thrilled to be involved in such high-risk high-reward systems where our actions directly impact the users.</p>

 <h3>CMU - Course Plan</h3>

 TLDR; (click on link for course descriptions)